 This delicious pear and almond crustless tart is a fabulous dessert.
 It pays to have a tin of pear halves in the pantry along with almond flour (almond meal) ready to make this delicious dessert.
 Pear and almonds are one of those food marriages that just works and the good news is it is easily converted to gluten free – just replace the 2 tablespoons of flour with gluten free flour.
 Top it off with some softly whipped cream and you’re ready to go.

-We’ve passed on this recipe more times than we could remember.
+We’ve passed on this recipe more times than we can remember.
 It’s just one of those simple recipes that present beautifully and everyone enjoys.
 No messing around making pastry, throw everything, bar the pears in the mixer or food processor, drain the pears and you’re good to go.
 Too easy!

 Check out our German apple and pecan crumble cake for another fabulous fruit based dessert.